cherche/joemat-interface/README.md

 * a space (`" "`) separates every two elements of the same row;
 * a newline (`"\n"` in C++ or `newline` in MATLAB) separates every two matrices in the basis for the same Lie algebra;
 * an at-symbol on its own line (`"\n@\n"` in C++ or `newline + "@" + newline` in MATLAB) separates every two bases, i.e., separates Lie algebras from one another;
-* and there are no additional characters (including whitespaces).
+* and there are no additional characters (including whitespace).

 Here's a correct string representation of the standard basis for gl(2,ℂ), followed by the standard basis for sl(2,ℂ):